leanneh11/documents/README.md

 <br>
 <img src="githubsetup.png" width='500' />

-## **How to Run the Program:**
-First install the files.
-To install, please download the files to your laptop.
-To execute, drag index.html onto your browser's URL window.

 ## **Roadmap of Future Improvements:**
 The plan for improving this program includes the following:
 - Adding other GitHub features to the document, such as how to use GitHub Pages